Animals have no fear, AESC is here.

 Animal Emergency & Specialty Center officially opened its doors at its new Poulsbo location July 21.
 The center is the only 24/7 animal hospital in Kitsap County.

-As for AESC, they became certified and changed to calming colors and different pictures.
+As for AESC, they changed to calming colors and different pictures.

 The patients can get anxious when they see pictures of other pets.
 We decided to not put pictures of pets up,” hospital director Patty Selvidge said.
 Another “one of the things we did was use a palette of colors that they recommend for veterinary hospitals.”